Investment Committee2023 Independent Member Appointment Process

 - Rangitamoana Wilson

 Te Whakakitenga is committed to best practice iwi investment governance.
-In 2018, and following an independent investment governance review, Te Arataura established the Waikato-Tainui Group Investment Committee (“GIC”).
+In 2018, and following an independent investment governance review, Te Arataura established the Waikato-Tainui Group Investment Committee Nominating Committee (“GIC Nominating Committee”).

-The responsibilities of the GIC include but are not limited to:
+The responsibilities of the GIC Nominating Committee include but are not limited to:

-Members of the GIC, including the Chair, are appointed by Te Arataura on the recommendation of the GIC Nominating Committee.
+Members of the GIC Nominating Committee, including the Chair, are appointed by Te Arataura.

 The current members are: